Concurrency

 Concurrent Active Calls define how many live calls you can have active simultaneously.

-For example, if your concurrency limit is 50, you can have up to 50 active calls at the same time.
+For example, if your concurrency limit is 5, you can have up to 5 active calls at the same time.
 When one call ends, another can begin.
+On PAYG, you can purchase additional concurrency units in Settings > Add-Ons.

 CAPS — Call Attempts Per Second